Here’s What Businesses Need to Know About Current Cyber Threats

 Ransomware poses a major cybersecurity threat to businesses.
 Here’s what business owners should know about preparing for and countering ransomware attacks.

-- Oct 04, 2021Coalition Letter on Cyber Incident Reporting This Coalition letter was sent to the Members of the Senate Committee on Homeland Security and Governmental Affairs, the Senate Committee on Armed Services, and Members of the Senate Select Committee on Intelligence on a cybersecurity amendment to H.R.
+This Coalition letter was sent to Members of the Senate Committee on Homeland Security and Governmental Affairs, Members of the Senate Committee on Armed Services, and Members of the Senate Select Committee on Intelligence on a cybersecurity amendment to H.R.
 7900, the National Defense Authorization Act.